RealDreammaker/Annual-Stock-Performance-Macro/Readme.md

 ## Background

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment, you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.
+In this assignment, you will use VBA scripting to analyze real stock market data.

 ### Files

-* [Test Data](Resources/alphabetical_testing.xlsx) - Use this while developing your scripts.
+* [Test Data](Resources/alphabetical_testing.xlsx) - This was used while developing the VBA scripts.

-* [Stock Data](Resources/Multiple_year_stock_data.xlsx) - Run your scripts on this data to generate the final homework report.
+* [Stock Data](Resources/Multiple_year_stock_data.xlsx) - The final scripts were run on this data to generate the final report.

-## Instructions
+## The script features:

 * The a script will loop through all the stocks for one year and output the following information: